 In thermal burn cases, the victim should be moved to a safe area.
 Use the “stop, drop, and roll” technique as necessary to extinguish flames.
-Cool water can help a first-degree burn; otherwise, the burned part(s) should be elevated, and the victim given plenty of water to drink.
-For second- and third-degree burns, blisters should be wrapped with dry and non-adhesive bandages.
+Cool water can help a first-degree burn; otherwise, the burned part(s) should be elevated, and the victim should drink plenty of water.
+For second and third-degree burns, blisters should be wrapped with dry and non-adhesive bandages.

 Treating Chemical Burns

 Chemicals can quickly sink into fabric, so the burn victim should remove any pieces of clothing that have been affected.
 Any loose powder should be brushed off the burn area, and then the wound should be flushed with water for 20 or more minutes.
 If the eye has been exposed, the victim should keep it open while flushing with a gentle flow of cool water.